muschellij2/RIP_SlideDeck_2013/RIP_2015_Dec/Job_Talk_2016Jan07.md

 - Segmentation of Gadolinium-Enhancing Lesions in Patients with MS on MRI (T1w, T2w, FLAIR, PD)
 - Catheter scoring with pre/post-op registration for ICH
 - Creating Department-level indices of publication
+- Teaching Neuroimaging and R
+    - Mathematical and Statistical Challenges in Neuroimaging Data Analysis
+    - JSM 2016

 </div>